danny0838/webarchiveviewer/README.md

 You can also open an archive file with the browser directly to view it.
 (Firefox can only do this for web-served files.)

-This extension is available for Chromium-based browsers (Google Chrome, Opera, Vivadi, etc), Firefox Desktop and Firefox for Android.
+This extension is available for Chromium-based browsers (Google Chrome, Opera, Vivadi, etc), and Firefox for Desktop and Android.

 Supported archive file formats are: